balkarjun/downline/README.md

 # Downline
-**Downline is a free and open source video and audio downloader** for YouTube, Vimeo, Dailymotion, SoundCloud and many other sites and works on Windows and Linux.
+**Downline is a free and open source video and audio downloader** for YouTube, Vimeo, Dailymotion, SoundCloud and many other sites and works on Windows, MacOS and Linux.

 It is a GUI for the awesome [youtube-dl](https://rg3.github.io/youtube-dl/) command-line media downloader and is built using ElectronJS and VueJS.